A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: An application to the Gan-Gross-Prasad conjecture

-By proposition \ref{proposition 12.5.1}(iii), this sum equals
+By Proposition \ref{proposition 12.5.1}(iii), this sum equals

-Moreover, by proposition \ref{proposition 12.5.1}(iv), the map $\beta\in H^1(F,T_x)\mapsto e(G_\beta)\in Br_2(F)\simeq \{\pm 1\}$ is a group homomorphism which is non-trivial for $x\neq 1$.
-We deduce from this that the sum (6) is zero unless $x=1$.
-Returning to the formula (5) and taking into account these cancellations, we see that the right hand side of (5) reduces to the contribution of $1\in \Gamma(G,H)$ and thus we get
+Moreover, by Proposition \ref{proposition 12.5.1}(iv), the map $\beta\in H^1(F,T_x)\mapsto e(G_\beta)\in Br_2(F)\simeq \{\pm 1\}$ is a group homomorphism which is non-trivial for $x\neq 1$.
+We deduce from this that the sum \ref{eq 12.6.6} is zero unless $x=1$.
+Returning to the formula \ref{eq 12.6.5} and taking into account these cancellations, we see that the right hand side of \ref{eq 12.6.5} reduces to the contribution of $1\in \Gamma(G,H)$ and thus we get

-By proposition \ref{proposition 4.8.1}(i), the term $c_\varphi(1)$ has an easy interpretation in terms of representations in the $L$-packet $\Pi^G(\varphi)$ admitting a Whittaker model.
-More precisely, this term equals the number of representations in $\Pi^G(\varphi)$ admitting a Whittaker model (a representation being counted as many times as the number of different type of Whittaker model it has) divided by the number of different type of Whittaker models for $G$.
-By the condition (WHITT) of subsection \ref{section 12.3}, this number is equal to $1$.
-It follows that the left hand side of (7) is also equal to $1$ and we are done. $\blacksquare$
+By Proposition \ref{proposition 4.8.1}(i), the term $c_\varphi(1)$ has the following representation-theoretic interpretation: it equals the number of representations in $\Pi^G(\varphi)$ admitting a Whittaker model, a representation being counted as many times as the number of different types of Whittaker model it has, divided by the number of different type of Whittaker models for $G$.
+By the condition (WHITT) of Section \ref{section 12.3}, this number is $1$.
+It follows that the left hand side of \ref{eq 12.6.7} is also equal to $1$ and we are done. $\blacksquare$